Five Signs Your Home May Be Too Dry

 Or give us a call.

-Most people have some experience using room humidifiers, which can be effective but will require a lot of maintenance on your part.
-You’ll have to make sure your room humidifier doesn’t run out of water, and that the filter is free of debris.
-You’ll also have to make sure mold doesn’t grow inside of it, as that can lead to more problems with your indoor air quality.
-If your home’s air is overly dry throughout, you’ll have to have a humidifier in each room, which means you’ll have a lot to keep track of!
+Most people have some experience using humidifiers that are meant for one room.
+These small units can be effective but will require regular maintenance on your part.
+You’ll have to make sure your room humidifier doesn’t run out of water and that the filter is free of debris.
+You’ll also have to make sure mold doesn’t grow inside of it, because that can lead to more problems with your indoor air quality not less.
+Additionally, if your entire home’s air is overly dry, you’ll need a humidifier for each room, which means you’ll be busy keeping track of them all and their condition.

-A whole home humidifier can solve all those problems – and keep your entire house well-humidified.
+A whole home humidifier can solve all of these humidifier chores and problems.
 The Carrier® Bypass Humidifier, for instance, uses less electricity than fan-powered humidifiers.
 It lets your furnace blower supply the necessary air movement to circulate moisture vapor into your ducts – up to 12 gallons per day.

 And, this humidifier was engineered to work with your Carrier heating system to provide better, whole-home comfort.
 A humidified home can help you save energy – because properly moisturized air holds heat more efficiently, you’ll be less likely to turn up the temperature on your thermostat during the winter months, and that could potentially help you save on heating costs!